Explore

 Add priority limits

-• Hover between the 10th and 11th ideas and click the Plus (+) button to add a priority limit line.
+• Hover between ideas and click the Plus (+) button to add a priority limit line.

 • By default, our line is named Priority limit.
 Click the default name to rename it.
-Let's follow MoSCoW and name our first line Must have.
+Let's name our first line Must have.

-• Hover between the 20th and 21st ideas and click the Plus (+) button to add a second priority limit line.
-Let's call this one Should have.
+• Click the Plus (+) button to add a second priority limit line.
+Let's call this one Should have and drag it to an appropriate area of our list.

 Top